Penstemon eatonii: Names

 The species name was selected to honor Daniel Cady Eaton, a botanist who worked at Yale University.
 In English it is most commonly called the firecracker penstemon.
 Eaton made botanical collections in Utah during the late 1800s.
 Related to its scientific name it is also known as Eaton's penstemon, Eaton penstemon, and Eaton's firecracker.
+It is occasionally called scarlet bugler, though Penstemon centranthifolius is also known by this name.

 Range and habitat

 Penstemon eatonii is native to the southwestern United States, largely in southern Great Basin and the Colorado River Basin.
 At its eastern edges it grows in the most western counties of Colorado from Mesa County south to Four Corners.
 It is only found occasionally in the farthest northwest corner of New Mexico.
 In Utah it is found from the Wasatch Mountains southward.
 Its range extends through almost all of Arizona, but only in the southern part of Nevada with an isolated population in the north in Humboldt County.
 In the far west it reaches California grows in the Mojave Desert and the Sonoran Desert and reaches the San Bernardino Mountains.
 It also is reported in Wyoming and Idaho, but without specific locations.

 It grows in a wide variety of habitats including sagebrush steppes, pinyon–juniper woodlands, mountain mahogany scrublands, and Ponderosa pine forests.
 It does not display a strong preference for slopes compared with flat areas.